How does Beam AI help with Structural Steel Takeoffs?

 • Weight Estimations – Crucial for budgeting, transportation, and load-bearing calculations.

-With so many variables to consider, ensuring precise steel takeoffs manually is a tedious and error-prone process.
+With numerous variables to consider, manually ensuring precise steel takeoffs is a tedious and error-prone process.

 How Beam AI Simplifies Structural Steel Takeoffs